 So how do we put an end to it?
-Respage CEO Ellen Thompson has a few ideas.
+Respage co-founder and CEO Ellen Thompson has a few ideas.

 Thompson knows AI leasing

-For 20 years Thompson has been at the forefront of technological advances in the multifamily industry, and in 2017 introduced the first multifamily chatbot with Natural Language Processing.
+For 20 years Thompson has been at the forefront of technology advances in the multifamily industry, specifically in marketing and artificial intelligence.
+In 2017 her company introduced the first multifamily chatbot with Natural Language Processing.
 Flash forward five years, and Respage has introduced a truly omnichannel AI leasing assistant, ResMate, that may be the secret to relieving the industry’s staffing shortages.

-Smith recalled a recent conversation with an assistant property manager where she asked, ‘What is the most important part of your job?’
+During their discussion Smith recalled a conversation with an assistant property manager where she asked, ‘What is the most important part of your job?’
 The manager’s response: ‘Everything.’”